Zacaria/apidays-2023/docs/Presentation.md

 Then we merged the subject again to create the fullstack word

-But the Java, dotNet developers trying to create frontend in JS with static type mindsent didn't work well
+But the Java, dotNet developers trying to create frontend in JS with static type mindset didn't work well

 Because in fact JavaScript doesn't help you follow strict interfaces